LuisSanchez/conventional-maximum-rate/README.md

 ## Usage

+- Check the site [here](https://luissanchez.herokuapp.com/) live on Heroku.
 - Enter an UF amount.
 - Set the deadline of days.
 - Set the day you want to know how much you will have to pay due to the TMC.
+- Check the UF of the day (Chile).
+- Check the UTM of the month (Chile).

 ## Considerations